CevinEichnau/rsa/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself and require in your ruby file:

     $ gem install rsa-encrypter
+    require "rsa-encrypter"

 ## Usage